 Instead, NYSERDA found that NantumOS’ non-energy benefits could bring more value to the Rudin Management Company.
 Some of the non-energy benefits NantumOS could offer include:

-• NantumOS serves as a tool for executives to encourage organizational commitment to energy management.
+• It serves as a tool for executives to encourage organizational commitment to energy management.

 • NantumOS’ automated predictive capabilities reduce manual errors and missed opportunities

-• NantumOS frees building staff from routine monitoring so they can address issues that impact tenant satisfaction.
+• Frees building staff from routine monitoring so they can address issues that impact tenant satisfaction.

-• NantumOS preserves staff experience and knowledge for the next generation of building leaders.
+• Preserves staff experience and knowledge for the next generation of building leaders.

-• NantumOS establishes energy saving practices as repeatable processes regardless of the differences between buildings.
+• Establishes energy saving practices as repeatable processes regardless of the differences between buildings.

 Click here for a copy of the NYSERDA Rudin Management case study.